jabasai/TopologicalMapVisual/README.md

 ## Release Notes

+### 1.0.9
+1. Fix the node angle visualisation
+2. Node angles are now properly calculated and exported.

 ### 1.0.8

 1. Change the (multiple) node rotations by selecting them (Shift+LMB) and change the Selected Node Rotation